jocamav/jocamav.github.io/en/_posts/2021-01-15-building-an-application-spring-boot.markdown

 Spring Boot is compatible with Apache Maven 3.3 or above.

-Spring Boot dependencies use the `org.springframework.boot groupId`.
+Spring Boot dependencies use the `org.springframework.boot`.
 Typically, your Maven POM file inherits from the `spring-boot-starter-parent` project and declares dependencies to one or more [Starters](https://docs.spring.io/spring-boot/docs/2.4.1/reference/html/using-spring-boot.html#using-boot-starter).
 So the first thing is to include `spring-boot-starter-parent` to our project.